Ellipsometric Identification of Transition from Layered Metal-dielectric Film to Hyperbolic Metamaterial: Introduction

 Here, we posit the question: Can ellipsometry, a fundamentally far-field method, be used to distinguish an HMM from a multilayer film?
 If so, can it be used to predict the transition of a layered metal-dielectric film into a hyperbolic metamaterial?
 To answer these questions, a previously verified and known hyperbolic metamaterial\cite{galfskyActiveHyperbolicMetamaterials2015} comprising silver and alumina layers with seven periods (\textbf{7P}) is fabricated.
 Additionally, the one period (\textbf{1P}) and four period analogues (\textbf{4P}) are also grown.
 All films are characterized and analyzed using isotropic spectroscopic ellipsometry measurements.
 AFM is used to independently confirm film thicknesses.
 Subsequently, ellipsometry data is compared to numerical simulation predictions based on a \text{2x2} transfer matrix method (TMM).
 Next, the simulations are used to predict the ellipsometric response for the \ce{Ag-Ge}/\ce{Al2O3} system as a function of number of periods revealing the threshold for HMM behavior.
 A state diagram is constructed that allows prediction of the HMM transition using four interdependent design parameters: metal layer thickness, $h_{m}$, dielectric layer thickness, $h_{d}$, minimum number of periods of metal-dielectric layers in the film, $P_{HMM,min}$, and the wavelength at which the transition into HMM occurs, $\lambda_{HMM}$.
+The resulting design chart enables tailoring of hyperbolic metamaterials for specific applications such as hyperlens and enhanced spontaneous emission.